CHILDHOOD TOYS

 It taught us independence, camp craft skills and team working, it taught us survival skills, where to get fresh water, what berries were edible, and what plants to use to relieve stings.

-What chance have today's children got if there was ever a major disaster, a telephone app will not keep them dry, provide water or feed them !
+What chance have today's children got if there was ever a major disaster, a telephone app will not keep them dry, provide water or feed them, and without the GPS and maps, anywhere beyond the end of their street they wouldn't be able to find!